Dr. Susan Cutler Egbert Featured as Expert on Caring for Those in the Child Welfare System

 As a whole, Americans have shown their care through charitable giving more and more.
 According to Giving USA, Americans donated over $390 billion in 2016, up 2.7% from the previous year.
 But even if you can’t afford to give away your income, there are plenty of other ways to show kindness to others.

 In order to identify the areas that care the most, WalletHub compared the 100 largest cities across 36 key indicators of a compassionate spirit.
 Our data set ranges from share of sheltered homeless persons to number of volunteering hours per capita to share of income donated to charity.
 Continue reading below for the complete ranking, expert commentary and a full description of our methodology.

 To read Dr. Egbert's interview, please see the original article here.

-The Social Work program at USU recognizes the historic importance of social welfare in re-balancing the country's economic and social structure.
-The program is committed to the resolution of contemporary human social problems, such as poverty, racism, discrimination, and economic injustice.
-The program seeks to instill in its graduates a deep commitment to the profession's traditional concerns with social justice and social welfare.
+Welcome to the Social Work program at Utah State University.
+Our program is committed to the resolution of contemporary human social problems, such as poverty, racism, discrimination, and economic justice.
+The program seeks to instill in its graduates a deep commitment to the profession's traditional values.

 We have programs and resources available to all current and prospective students that will allow you to be successful as a student and as a professional.
 Please review the program information below along with additional resources that make our program unique and allows us to mentor the world's best social work practitioners.